navytux/pygolang/README.rst

 compatible with Python standard library, but inplace of OS threads lightweight coroutines are provided, and IO is internally organized via libuv__/libev__-based IO scheduler.
-Consequently programs can spawn lots of coroutines cheaply, and modules like `time`, `socket`, `ssl`, `subprocess` etc all could be used from all coroutines simultaneously, in the same blocking way as if every coroutine was a full OS thread.
-This gives ability to scale servers without changing concurrency model and existing code.
+Consequently programs can spawn lots of coroutines cheaply, and modules like `time`, `socket`, `ssl`, `subprocess` etc - all could be used from all coroutines simultaneously, in the same blocking way as if every coroutine was a full OS thread.
+This gives ability to scale programs without changing concurrency model and existing code.

 __ http://www.gevent.org/